black-hole-group/gpumonty/README.md

 Run the code on the supplied harm output file:

-    ./grmonty 5000000 dump019 4.e19
+    ./grmonty 5000000 dump019 4.e19 [C]

 Arguments are:

 - estimate of photon number (actual number is probabilistic due to scattering)
 - harm dump file for model
 - mass unit (few x 10^19 is appropriate for Sgr A*)
+- the integer C, if provided, will be the seed of the random number generator

-This will output spectrum to `grmonty.spec`  which should be identical to `grmonty_spec_verify`.
+This will output spectrum to `grmonty.spec` ~~which should be identical to `grmonty_spec_verify`~~.

 # Plotting